AitonGoldman/PapaScoringSoftware/docs/design/DATABASE_SCHEMA_EXPLANATION.md

 We provide this functionality by creating a EventUsers/EventPlayers tables for each event.
 This table contains the encrypted password/pin number for a Event User/Player which is only valid for the given event.
 There is a 1-to-1 relationship between the PssUsers/Players table and the event specific EventUsers/EventPlayers table.

-## Tournaments, MultiDivisionTournaments, DivisionMachines, Machines!
+## Tournaments, MultiDivisionTournaments, TournamentMachines, Machines!
 Tournaments are represented in the Tournaments table.
 It captures any configuration information for that tournament.
 MultiDivisionTournaments represent a tournament with multiple divisions.
-DivisionMachines represents machines in the tournament bank.
+TournamentMachines represents machines in the tournament bank.
 Machines represents the list of machines that the PSS knows about.

 There is a one-to-many relationship between DivisionMachines and Machines (i.e. there can be 3 different Metallica's in 3 different Tournaments in an Event)
 There is a one-to-many relationship between Tournaments and MultiDivisionTournaments (i.e. multiple Tournaments can be linked to a single MultiDivisionTournament)
 There is a one-to-many relationship between Tournaments and DivisionMachines (i.e. one Tournament can have multiple DivisionMachines)

 Note that in the case of a multi-division tournament, the "divisions" will be represented as seperate Tournaments with a entry in the MultiDivisionTournaments table.
 This information will only be used at 2 times : 1) at ticket purchase time (to make sure the player doesn't accidently buy tickets for a division they are not registered for).
 2) if a player wants to move between divisions, it will not allow players to move "down".

+## MetaTournaments
+The MetaTournaments table is event specific, and has a one to many relationship with the event Tournaments table (i.e. multiple tournaments can be part of a single MetaTournament).
+For an explanation of why this is done, please see the architecture overview here :

+## Token